 Given their reproductive capabilities, their capacity to relocate, and their ability to eat prey several times their size, it's clear why Hydras are not welcome in a freshwater aquarium.
 Prevention is key.

 Once Hydras are introduced to an aquarium, they are difficult but not impossible to eradicate.
 If you are fortunate to have a very small infestation, you may be able to physically remove the Hydras with deep cleaning.
-Artificial plants and rocks with attached Hydras can be removed from the tank and soaked in a 10 percent bleach solution for 10 to 15 minutes, then scrubbed and rinsed with plain water and allowed to air dry.
+Artificial plants and rocks with attached Hydras can be removed from the tank and soaked in a 10 percent bleach solution for 10 to 15 minutes, then scrub and rinse with plain water and allow them to air dry.